spatie/laravel-multitenancy/docs/installation/using-multiple-databases.md

 Before using the following instructions, make sure you have performed [the base installation steps](/laravel-multitenancy/v1/installation/base-installation) first.

+ Only use the instructions on this page if you want each of your tenants have their own database.

 ## Configuring the database connections

 When using separate database for each tenant, your Laravel app needs two database connections.
 One named `landlord`, which points to the database that should contain the `tenants` table and other system wide related info.
 The other connection, named `tenant` points to the database of the tenant that is considering the current tenant for a request.